Why would I need to soak hay, and how are some easy ways to do it?

 Well, there are several reasons to soak hay in water.
 Some horses need this permanently, some need it temporarily.
 Often the reason for soaking will dictate the manner in which to soak.

 For horses that have metabolic issues (such as Insulin Resistance), soaking your horse's hay can reduce the WSC (water soluble carbs).
 Research tells us that the longer the hay is soaked, the more the WSC content if reduced.
 You will need to balance this with how your barn operates, and also the climate.
 Do you want to soak overnight if the temps are well below freezing, giving you a giant hay-cicle in the morning?
 Conversly, the summer heat could create a nasty stew of hay if soaked for a long time.
-(Of course - you will need to experiment.)
+Of course - you will need to experiment with different times of soaking hay.

 Some folks choose to soak the hay in scalding hot water for an hour before feeding to cook out the sugars.
 At night, the hay for the morning can sit in cold water.
 If you go the hot water route, please drain and rinse in cold water before you serve on that silver platter!